mariano-f-r/vexdoc/README.md

 ## Installation

 Executables should be available in the releases tab.
-Download an appropriate executable, then simply move it onto $PATH
+Download an appropriate executable, rename it to `vexdoc`, or `vexdoc.exe` depending on your platform, then simply move it onto $PATH

 ## Configuration